CINPLA/expipe/docs/introduction.rst

 In neuroscience today, due to technological advances, we are witnessing a revolution in methodology.
-The vast collection of recording setups used on a variety of experimental subjects puts high demands on data organization.
+The vast collection of recording setups used on a variety of experimental subjects puts high demands on flexible data organization.

 We introduce an organization tool named `expipe` which aims to organize metadata in a way such that they are: